Can a Cop Pull You Over for No Reason?

 How We Won When My Client Was Illegally Stopped!

-While a cop can’t stop you for no reason, there’s many, many reasons why an officer can pull you over so the best rule of thumb, of course, is to not break the law, to not have anything to hide.
+While a cop can’t stop you for no reason, there’s many, many reasons why an officer can pull you over.
+The best rule of thumb, of course, is to not break the law, so you don’t have anything to hide.

 However, if you’re pulled over and an officer starts asking you questions or asks to search your vehicle, I always recommend that you do not answer questions politely and that you never consent to a search of your vehicle.